SumoLogic-Labs/sumologic-grafana-datasource/README.md

 ![new-button](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/new-button.png)

 There are multiple template types.
-The one that is most customizable with Sumo is the **Query** tempate.
+The one that is most customizable with Sumo is the **Query** template.

 ![templatetypes](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/template-types.png)